praz99/HTML-CSS-Capstone-project/README.md

 # HTML & CSS Capstone-project
-This repository is created for the HTMC & CSS capstone project as a part of Microverse Inc. curriculum.
+This repository is created for the HTML & CSS capstone project as a part of Microverse Inc. curriculum.
 This project is based on an online directory of schools> But the project has been personalised and instead of directory of schools I have made a online directory of books.
 The [original design](https://www.behance.net/gallery/25563385/PatashuleKE) can be seen here.

 # Screenshot
 This is the screenshot of my work.